Bill & Ted's Excellent Adventure: Writing

 The screenplay was written by Ed Solomon and Chris Matheson in early 1987, based on a comedy stand-up routine they had performed in college.
-Director Stephen Herek called the screenplay "incredibly laugh-out-loud", but recognized that because of some of these humor targeted a specific audience, the film was "either going to be a huge hit or a huge flop".
+Director Stephen Herek called the screenplay "incredibly laugh-out-loud", but recognized that because some of the humour targeted a specific audience, the film was "either going to be a huge hit or a huge flop".
 He has said that shopping the film for distributors was difficult; Warner Bros. wanted to produce it within a US$10 million budget, but could not figure out how to fund it.
-The film was eventually picked up by Dino de Laurentiis through the De Laurentiis Entertainment Group (DEG).
+The film was eventually picked up by Dino De Laurentiis through the De Laurentiis Entertainment Group (DEG).

 In a 1991 interview, co-writer Ed Solomon said the characters of Bill and Ted were originally seen as "14-year-old skinny guys, with low-rider bell-bottoms and heavy metal T-shirts" who were despised by the popular kids at school.
 Casting Reeves and Winter changed the filmmakers' images of the characters because "...once you cast Alex and Keanu, who look like pretty cool guys, that was hard to believe".

 Originally as a spec script, the film was called Bill & Ted's Time Van.
 The core plot was similar, with Bill and Ted on the verge of failing their history class, ruining their plans to form a band.
 However, it deviated from the film version when they borrowed a van from their 28-year-old friend Rufus.
 While driving the van, they end up in Nazi Germany; and after some hijinks, bring Adolf Hitler back to present-day San Dimas before continuing to collect other historical figures.
 Solomon said this approach became problematic, and Hitler was switched out with Napoleon in their final script.
-Other ideas in the spec script that were dropped included more involvement of Bill & Ted's classmates, including having them time-travel with them; visiting Julius Caesar in the Roman Empire and ending up causing his death; and helping a prehistoric caveman invent fire so that they could light up a joint.
+Other ideas in the spec script that were dropped included more involvement of Bill and Ted's classmates, including having them time-travel with them; visiting Julius Caesar in the Roman Empire and ending up causing his death; and helping a prehistoric caveman invent fire so that they could light up a joint.
 The van, a 1969 Chevrolet, was abandoned as it was considered too similar to the DeLorean used in the Back to the Future trilogy.
 It was later replaced with a phone booth—which, contrary to common belief, was not intended as a reference to the TARDIS from the British sci-fi show Doctor Who.
 (Matheson said, "All of us were so clueless and knew nothing about Doctor Who.")
 In earlier drafts of the script, other historical figures Bill and Ted plucked from history included Charlemagne (whom they referred to as "Charlie Mangay"), Babe Ruth, and a non-famous medieval person called John the Serf (who is nonetheless listed in the credits).